Use the diagnostic app for vibration symptoms

 Engine mount wear

-Uneven combustion can make the engine shake at idle.
+Uneven combustion can make the engine shake, especially at low RPM.

-A loose mount or touching exhaust can transmit vibration into the cabin.
+A loose mount or touching exhaust can transmit vibration into the body.

-Helpful guides: car vibrates at idle, car shudders at idle but drives fine and engine misfire symptoms.
+Exhaust mount MOT →Helpful guides: car vibrates at idle, car shudders at idle but drives fine, car rough idle when cold and engine misfire symptoms.

 Car pulls to one side and vibrates